hdmf-dev/hdmf-common-schema/README.md

 - **Data :** An abstract data type for a dataset
 - **Container :** An abstract data type for a generic container storing collections of data and metadata
+- **SimpleMultiContainer :** A simple container that holds multiple containers